University of Gothenburg

 Symptoms

-The symptoms of DCD are overall coordination difficulties, gross motor clumsiness, balance problems, hypotonia and poor fine motor skills.
-Visual perception is also often negatively affected.
-The disorder is recognisable in the preschool years, but the diagnosis is usually not made until school age, if at all.
-The most conspicuous gross motor clumsiness is often evident in childhood and the affected individual often has problems learning to ride a bike, to ski, skate and play ball (there is usually a particular problem around group games, but good skills can sometimes be developed in "non-group" games or sports, such as tennis or badminton).
-PE is almost always a problem, and many children with DCD are actively or indirectly excluded from PE activities.
-The hypotonia contributes to an impression of "overflexible joints" and often also to poor posture and "awkward" body language.
-Managing pens, pencils, crayons and cutlery can be major problems affecting, in the end, academic output and table manners.
-The muscles of the speech apparatus are often also affected leading to articulation problems and slowing down of speech speed.
+Symptoms of DCD (Developmental Coordination Disorder) include general coordination difficulties, gross motor clumsiness, balance problems, hypotonia, and poor fine motor skills.
+Visual perception is often negatively affected.
+The condition can be detected in preschool age, but diagnosis often isn't made until school age, if at all.
+The most noticeable gross motor clumsiness often becomes apparent in childhood, and affected individuals may have difficulty learning activities such as cycling, skiing, ice skating, and playing ball games (team sports typically pose a particular problem, while some individuals may develop proficiency in individual sports such as tennis or badminton).
+Physical education classes are often problematic, and many children with DCD are actively or indirectly excluded from physical education activities.
+Hypotonia contributes to an impression of "loose joints" and also often leads to poor posture and "awkward" body language.
+Ehlers-Danlos syndrome often manifests through DCD-related issues.
+Handling pens, crayons, and utensils can pose significant problems and ultimately affect academic performance and table manners.
+Muscles of the speech organs are also often affected, slowing speech rate and leading to articulation difficulties.

 Causes and consequences